mahaveer82/MernGPT/README.md

 ## Important

-My Model was working completely fine like ChatGpt but i cannot buy the api key that's why model can't be send response back.
+My Model was working completely fine like ChatGpt because I cannot buy the API key that's why the model can't send a response back.

 ## Screenshots
 1) Authentication and Authorization